 Racial Addiction

-“I don’t want my people to be tricked by mercenaries.” – Bob Marley’s song: Zimbabwe
+“I don’t want my people to be tricked by mercenaries.” – Zimbabwe by Bob Marley

 Introduction

-When the reality of the lack of psychological definitions becomes known or becomes conscious, people will be surprised but could stop projecting their fear of the unknown onto one another.
-As racial disparities are intertwined with economic forces, who people are and where they culturally come from is so key to understanding their stories and psychology.
-This has been lacking in their history.
-For example, the original psychological code of ethics did not include multiculturalism in American.
-At a time that the civil rights movement had to produce the reasoning and logic for laws to change, we can see the same historical trend happening now with the advent of the recovery profession.
+When the reality of psychology’s lack of clear definitions becomes conscious, many people will be surprised– but that awareness may stop them from projecting their fear of the unknown onto one another.
+Just as racial disparities are deeply entwined with economic forces, understanding a person’s identity and cultural background is key to understanding their story and psychology.
+This context has long been absent from mainstream psychological history.
+For example, the original American Psychological Association’s (APA) code of ethics did not include multiculturalism.
+During the civil rights era, citizens had to craft a movement in order for the law to finally see logic and reasoning– and ultimately, change.
+Today, we see a similar historical moment unfolding before us with the emergence of the recovery profession.

-The field psychology had to add cultural awareness to their original code of ethics to remind professionals to acknowledge them, suggesting that there is an implicit bias in systematic knowledge and performance (HERE).
-Similarly, states and governmental agencies are starting to require ethic course for continuing educational credits, so professionals do not forget.
-We suggest that those in administration, politics, and law also have continuing educational credits in moral-ethics (O’Brien, 2024d) because their implicit bias (HERE) on the racial and addiction population is a war on its own citizenry (HERE).
+The field psychology eventually add cultural awareness to its code of ethics to remind professionals to acknowledge difference– implying an implicit bias in both systematic knowledge and practice (HERE).
+Likewise, some states and government agencies now require ethics courses for continuing education credits to ensure that professionals do not forget these principles.
+We propose that those in administration, politics, and law also be required to complete continuing education in moral-ethics (O’Brien, 2024d), because their implicit bias (HERE) toward racial and addicted populations amounts to a war on their own citizenry (HERE).

-When everyone recognizes that there are more similarities than differences among individuals, and that the field of psychology projects their own feelings and experiences onto new situations, we have to look no further than dissociation to understand the implicit biases involved in professions racial and cultural divisions, where dissociation comes from, who promotes racial dissociation, how to stop it, and why it matters.
+When everyone begins to recognize that there are more similarities than differences among people– and that psychology, as a profession, projects its own feelings and experiences onto new situations– we must look to dissociation for answers.
+Dissociation helps us understand the implicit biases behind the field’s racial and cultural divisions: where dissociation comes from, who promotes racial dissociation, how to stop it, and why it matters.

 Orientation